Sundar Pichai

-Born in Madurai, India, Pichai earned his degree from IIT Kharagpur in metallurgical engineering.
-Moving to the United States, he attained an M.S. from Stanford University in materials science and engineering and further attained an MBA from the Wharton School of the University of Pennsylvania, where he was named a Siebel Scholar and a Palmer Scholar, respectively.

 Pichai began his career as a materials engineer.
 Following a short stint at the management consulting firm McKinsey & Co., Pichai joined Google in 2004, where he led the product management and innovation efforts for a suite of Google's client software products, including Google Chrome and ChromeOS, as well as being largely responsible for Google Drive.
 In addition, he went on to oversee the development of other applications such as Gmail and Google Maps.
-In 2010, Pichai also announced the open-sourcing of the new video codec VP8 by Google and introduced the new video format, WebM.
-The Chromebook was released in 2012.
-In 2013, Pichai added Android to the list of Google products that he oversaw.

-Pichai was selected to become the next CEO of Google on August 10, 2015, after previously being appointed Product Chief by CEO Larry Page.
+Pichai was selected to become the next CEO of Google on August 10, 2015, after previously being appointed chief product officer by then CEO Larry Page.
 On October 24, 2015, he stepped into the new position at the completion of the formation of Alphabet Inc., the new holding company for the Google company family.
 He was appointed to the Alphabet Board of Directors in 2017.

-Pichai was included in Times annual list of the 100 most influential people in 2016 and 2020.
+As of May 2025, his net worth is estimated at US$1.1 billion.

 Early life and education

-Pichai was born in Madurai, Tamil Nadu, India.
+Pichai was born on June 10, 1972 in Madurai, Tamil Nadu, to a Tamil Hindu family.
 His mother, Lakshmi, was a stenographer, and his father, Regunatha Pichai, was an electrical engineer at GEC, the British conglomerate.
-His father also had a manufacturing plant that produced electrical components.

 Pichai completed schooling in Jawahar Vidyalaya Senior Secondary School in Ashok Nagar, Chennai and completed the Class XII from Vana Vani school at IIT Madras.
-He earned his degree from IIT Kharagpur in metallurgical engineering and is a distinguished alumnus from that institution.
-He holds an M.S. from Stanford University in materials science and engineering, and an MBA from the Wharton School of the University of Pennsylvania, where he was named a Siebel Scholar and a Palmer Scholar, respectively.
+He earned a B.Tech in metallurgical engineering from IIT Kharagpur.
+He holds an MS from Stanford University in materials science and engineering and an MBA from the Wharton School of the University of Pennsylvania, where he was named a Siebel Scholar and a Palmer Scholar, respectively.